A Nice Place to Be

 Carpets, tyres etc.

 Please, let’s not use carpets to mulch our plots.
 This is expressly not permitted, as they generally permanently contaminate the soil with plastic fibres and nanoparticles.
-We should use black polythene – or better still the woven cover available from the site shop – if we are planning to cover for up to a year, and that won’t break down and so contaminate the soil.
+We should instead use black polythene – or better still the woven cover available from the site shop – if we’re planning to cover for up to a year, and that won’t break down and so contaminate the soil.
 (A similar problem arises with tyres.)

 Sheds & Other Structures